lptlv/Dotfiles/README.md

 # Info

-This repository was made as a personal backup for my workflow and contains all the keybinds and terminal shortcuts i am used to.
+This repository was made as a personal backup for my workflow and contains all the keybinds and terminal shortcuts I am used to.
 Some files might or might not have stuff that you have to modify in order to reflect your workspace.
-Make sure to have Wayland dependencies installed before logging into the graphical environment.
 Use at your own risk.
 I will not fix any personal issues if something does not work.

 # Fonts